 Flint corn that has a hard outer shell is what gets turned into popcorn.
 The kernels are dried to a point where they have a certain moisture content left; then when the dried kernels are heated, the remaining moisture turns into steam and causes the kernel to turn inside out, or pop.

-Flint corn is grown mostly in South America in countries like Argentina.
-In the U.S., you may find it at local stores and farmers markets as popcorn.
+This type of corn is grown mostly in South America in countries like Argentina.
+In the U.S., you may find it at local stores and farmers' markets as popcorn.

 4. Heirloom Corn

 There used to be far more variety in corn than there is today, but industrial farming has led to a narrower selection, with only a few types of corn being grown by large farmers.
 The end users of corn want a standardized product that's the same every year, so that's what large-scale farmers tend to grow.
 Heirloom corn refers to corn that's not mass produced and tends to be varieties that have all but disappeared.